google/closure-templates/documentation/reference/functions.md

 first index greater than or equal to position.

 WARNING: The index is based on characters (aka java `char` or utf-16 characters), not Unicode codepoints or more useful concepts like graphemes.
 It is almost never valid to use this to break text meant for users into parts since it will be very easy to break the string (e.g. split an emoji in half).

-<span id="string_length"></span>

-### `str.length()` {#strLen}

-Returns the length of a string in characters.

-WARNING: The length is based on characters (aka java `char` or utf-16 characters), not Unicode codepoints or more useful concepts like graphemes.
-It is almost never valid to use this to break text meant for users into parts since it will be very easy to break the string (e.g. split an emoji in half).